Robin Leigh-Pemberton, Baron Kingsdown: Personal life

 His family has a long association with Kingsdown and Torry Hill, near Doddington, Kent, where he rebuilt the family mansion in the 1960s.
 It features a striking view north towards the Isle of Sheppey, the Swale and the Thames estuary.
 On the grounds of the estate, there is also what is believed to be the only Eton Fives court attached to a private dwelling; it was built in 1925.
 Lord Kingsdown's father also built a private miniature railway in the 1930s.
 This still runs for several miles on his estate.

 One of his sons, James Leigh-Pemberton, continues the family's association with the Duchy of Cornwall (beginning with its Chancellor, the 1st Baron Kingsdown) as Receiver-General.
-His brother Jeremy Leigh-Pemberton is a Deputy Lieutenant of Kent and is the parish chairman for the neighbouring parish of Wormshill.

-His younger brother is the opera singer Nigel Douglas.
+His brother Jeremy Leigh-Pemberton was a deputy lieutenant of Kent, and was the parish chairman for the neighbouring parish of Wormshill.
+Another brother is the opera singer Nigel Douglas.